k2view-academy/K2View-Academy/articles/19_Broadway/actors/07a_data_generators_actors.md

 **Example:**

 A customer has 2 activities.
-The data generation inner flow needs to generate 3 case's records for each activity.
+The data generation inner flow needs to generate 3 cases' records for each activity.

 **Row by row** mode: the data generation inner flow is called 6 times (2*3) to generate the cases for the customer.
-It generates one case records on each call.
+It generates one case record on each call.

 **Rows per parent** mode: the data generation inner flow is called 2 times (there are 2 parent activities) - each call is set with a different parent activity ID and it generates 3 cases on each call.

 **Handle all parents rows** mode: the data generation inner flow is called once for the customer and generates 6 case records (2*3) for the customer: 3 case records for each parent activity ID.